-The buyer has various formalities to finish off after completion, in particular paying the Stamp Duty Land Tax that might be due, then registering the transaction with the Land Registry.
-It is possible the seller might still be called on to help with some aspects of those in some (rare) circumstances.
+The seller's involvement is practically 'done' on completion.
+The buyer has various legal formalities to finish off, and it is possible the seller might still be called on to help with some aspects of those in some (rare) circumstances.